UPDATED: April 22, 2022

 That’s $1,000 per month into various savings accounts.
 If your income is $60,000 per year, or $5,000 per month, you’re sitting at a 20% savings rate ($1,000/$5,000 = 20%).

 Why Does Personal Savings Rate Matter?

-Savings rate carries different weight for different people.
-In certain communities, like FIRE (Financial Independence, Retire Early), people rely heavily on their savings rates to predict an early retirement date.
+Personal savings rates carry different weights for various people.
+In certain communities, like FIRE (Financial Independence, Retire Early), people rely heavily on their savings rate to predict an early retirement date.

-For others, it’s used as a barometer to gauge whether they’re saving enough to eventually retire, where the general recommendation is to save 15% of your income towards retirement.
-There is proven to be a strong correlation between personal savings rate and the ability to retire.
+For others, it’s used as a barometer to gauge whether they’re saving enough to eventually retire, where the general recommendation is to save 15% of your income.
+There is a strong correlation between personal savings rate and the ability to retire.
 A higher savings rate increases the likelihood of a timely or even early retirement.